Fines and Fees

 Requiring Courts to Consider an Offender's Ability to Pay Before Assessing Fines and Fees at Sentencing

-Fines and fees are a routine part of criminal sentences.
+Fines and fees are a routine feature of criminal sentences.
 Many courts, however, fail to consider an offender’s ability to pay before assessing them.

 This is not how the criminal justice system should work.
-Being poor is not a crime.
-Offenders should not be set up for failure at sentencing.
+Poverty is not a crime, and offenders should not be set up for failure at sentencing.

 Unfortunately, few courts take it upon themselves to consider an offender’s ability to pay.
 With state and municipal governments increasingly relying on fines and fees to generate revenue, it is crucial that state legislators act to ensure courts are not imposing excessive fines and fees.